Berkeley - Lake Heights - Cringila

 Berkeley - Lake Heights - Cringila's population is slightly older than the national pattern

-The median age in Berkeley - Lake Heights - Cringila is 39 years, significantly below Rest of NSW's average of 43 but essentially aligned with Australia's average of 38 years.
-Compared to Rest of NSW, Berkeley - Lake Heights - Cringila has a higher concentration of residents aged 25-34 (14.4%) but fewer residents aged 65-74 (9.1%).
-According to the 2021 Census, the age group 25 to 34 grew from 13.2% to 14.4%, while the age group 55 to 64 declined from 12.5% to 11.7%.
+The median age in Berkeley - Lake Heights - Cringila is 39 years, which is significantly lower than Rest of NSW's average of 43 but essentially aligned with Australia's median age of 38 years.
+Compared to Rest of NSW, Berkeley - Lake Heights - Cringila has a higher proportion of residents aged 25-34 (14.4%) but fewer residents aged 65-74 (9.1%).
+According to the 2021 Census, the age group of 25 to 34 increased from 13.2% to 14.4% of the population.
+Conversely, the age group of 55 to 64 decreased from 12.5% to 11.7%.
 By 2041, demographic projections indicate significant shifts in Berkeley - Lake Heights - Cringila's age structure.
-The 25 to 34 age group is expected to grow by 32%, reaching 2,705 from 2,052.
-Conversely, the 65 to 74 and 15 to 24 cohorts are projected to experience population declines.
+The 25-34 age group is projected to grow by 32%, reaching 2,705 people from the current 2,052.
+Conversely, the 65-74 and 15-24 age groups are expected to experience population declines.

 Frequently Asked Questions - Age